Paakantyi

 The Paakantyi, or Barkindji or Barkandji, are an Australian Aboriginal tribal group of the Darling River (known to them as the Baaka) basin in Far West New South Wales, Australia.

 Name

 The ethnonym Paakantyi means "River people", formed from paaka river and the suffix -ntyi, meaning "belonging to", thus "belonging to the river".
-They refer to themselves as wimpatjas.
+They refer to themselves as wiimpatya.
 The name Paakantyi therefore simply means the River People.

 Language

 Traditionally they speak the Paakantyi language of the Pama–Nyungan family, and one of the three major Aboriginal languages for the people of present-day Broken Hill region.

 The major work on the Paakantyi language has been that of the late linguist Luise Hercus.

 Country

 The Paakantyi dwelt along the Darling River, from Wilcannia downstream almost to Avoca.
 Inland from either side of the Darling, their territory extended to a distance of roughly 20–30 miles.
 According to Norman Tindale, they inhabited an area of some 7,500 mi2.
 They lived also in the back country from the river, around the Paroo River and Broken Hill.
 They were close neighbours of the Maraura, further down the Great Darling Anabranch.

 The landscape is characterized by brick-red sandhills and grey clay flats.

 The Barkindji today derive from several dialects, all speaking variations of the same language or Barlku.
 Historically these dialects were distinct groups, but with colonisation these groups are more singularly recognised as Barkindji today, with the language (Paakantyi palku) and intermarriage linking these smaller dialect groups together in far western NSW: